 In game theory, negotiation is thought of as a game where two players bargain over one or several items.
 The players' roles are distinct: the seller is willing to get a profit by selling the bargained items whereas the buyer is keen on spending his/her resources (money) to buy them.
 The utility of each player essentially depends on the game outcome (i.e. the value at which an agreement is reached).
-A player's strategy basically describes what his/her next move is going to be (i.e. in a monetary negotiation the value of subsequent offers a player is willing to make).
-The possible moves a player can make constitutes the set of pure strategies for him/her.
-If uncertainty is accounted for, then probability distributions are given to pure strategies and we talk about mixed strategies, hence expected utilities.
-Game-theory aims to study properties of the players' strategies.
-A strategy which maximises a player's utility
+A play of such a game (i.e. extensive game) is expressed in term of an history which describes players' subsequent moves throughout negotiation.
+The possible actions for a bargainer are either accepting the most recent offer or throwing a counter-offer.
+A player's strategy determines his/her next move given a specific history (i.e. in a monetary negotiation a strategy determine also the value of subsequent offers in case of rejection of the most recent offer).
+The possible strategies for a player are also called pure

-&lt;sup>1 Email: paolo@csc.liv.ac.uk
+1 Email: paolo@csc.liv.ac.uk

-&lt;sup>2 Email: michael@csc.liv.ac.uk
+2 Email: michael@csc.liv.ac.uk

-&lt;sup>3 Email: mike@csc.liv.ac.uk
+3 Email: mike@csc.liv.ac.uk